-Outside there is also an old warden home that looks like the remains of the officers quarters with the broken walls and green moss.
+Outside there is also an old warden’s home that looked like the remains of the officer’s quarters with the broken walls and green moss.

-This area also has some of the best views looking back at the city.
+This area has some of the best views looking back at the city.

 The flat spot below you is closed, so you will see hundreds of birds that have taken up residence in that area, and it makes for a cool picture.

-The views are spectacular though, and I just sat on a bench and took them in.
+The views are spectacular, and I just sat on a bench and took them in.

-From here you can walk down the hill around the other side of the cellblock and over to the Rec Center.
+From there, you can walk down the hill, around the other side of the cellblock, and over to the Rec Center.

-This is where the inmates got their outdoors time, playing games like baseball.
+This is where the inmates got their outdoor time, playing games like baseball.

-You can still see home plate sitting there waiting for a game.
+You can still see the home plate sitting there waiting for a game.

 After seeing this area, you have seen most of the main spots on the island.

-There is always more to explore or spend more time at, but many of the remaining areas are closed for restoration.
+There is always more to explore or see again, but many of the remaining areas are closed for restoration.

 Even though this might not seem like a lot, I did all of this over the course of 3 hours, so it is longer than you would anticipate, and you will be walking a lot.